Bg

 • Asleep: 7:15 PM

 At this age, we can expect to see 3.5 - 4.5 hours of daytime sleep.
-Try not to feel discouraged if you’re seeing a lot of short naps — it’s common to see naps of 30 - 45 minutes.
+Try not to feel discouraged if you’re seeing a lot of short naps — it’s common to see naps that are 30 - 45 minutes.
 The first nap or two of the day may start to lengthen around this time.
 We recommend limiting each individual nap to no more than 2 hours to ensure that day sleep does not interfere with night sleep.

 Most babies this age need per day.
 Babies who are already taking longer naps can typically stay awake longer, so they tend to do well on a 3-nap schedule.